-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements (excluding supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements) of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Financial Statements of the current year.
+These matters were addressed in the context of our audit of the Financial Statements as a whole, and in forming our opinion thereon, but we do not provide a separate opinion on these matters.
+For each matter below, our description of how our audit addressed the matter is provided in that context.

-Key audit matter